 Research assistantships are awarded by individual faculty members from their research budgets.
 These RA positions are limited by available resources and are dependent on the number of research grants awarded to the faculty.
 Therefore, these assistantships are awarded on a strictly competitive basis.
 There is no guarantee that once financial assistance is granted to a student, it will continue for the duration of the student's program.
 Such continuation is dependent upon the student's individual competitive standing in light of the available resources and performance as a research assistant.
 Every effort is made to be as fair and equitable as possible.
 Individual faculty members directing the funded research activity are responsible for informing students of sub-par performance.
-It is the student's Director of Graduate Studies is available to facilitate these contacts.
+It is the student's responsibility to contact the faculty members to seek and secure RA funding.
+The FPE department's Director of Graduate Studies is available to facilitate these contacts.